Charbytesdev/etch-a-sketch/README.md

 ## Etch a Sketch

-A web drawing app created with vanilla Javascript, HTML and styled using CSS.
+Etch a sketch is a web drawing app made with Javascript, CSS and HTML.

 ## Deployment